What is the Parish Council?

 How are councillors elected?

 Elections occur every 4 years.
-The current council was elected in May 2015, on a 78% turnout of voters.
+The current council was elected in May 2019 in an uncontested election.
 Where vacancies arise between elections councillors can be co-opted if necessary.